 Arise!
 My Beloved directed/produced by Bree Nieves

-On the sleepy shores of Carmel, California a group of elderly cloistered Catholic sisters live, never leaving their homes for the sake of silence and prayer for their entire lives.
+On the sleepy shores of Carmel, CA a group of elderly cloistered Catholic sisters live, never leaving their homes for the sake of silence and prayer for their entire lives.
 Arise!
 My Beloved is a rare access (by way of the Vatican) verité driven film that opens the doors to a hidden—expansive, yet dying world.
 This film explores the nuances of intergenerational friendships, aging, race, catholicism, and the work of solitude, questioning modern conservative Christian beliefs.

 Together directed/produced by Yasmin Mistry